Limit the Use of Data Areas – and Boost Performance

 Why data areas can be costly

-Data areas have been around since the System/38 days, and they still follow the same rules: every change is written to disk.
+Data areas have been around since the System/38 days, and they still follow the same rules: every usage generates a disk access.
 That might not sound like much, but if your program is hitting a data area repeatedly—especially in a tight loop—that overhead adds up fast.

 Our tool GiAPA frequently highlights this issue in its reports.
 One customer job, for example, showed a dramatic performance gain potential simply by replacing the data area with a more efficient object.